 Perfectly cast and beautifully imagined (it won Oscars for cinematography, special visual effects, and make-up), it’s a dazzling epic on a mythic scale, but never once do the wonders of flaming Balrogs, hordes of bloodthirsty Orc warriors, the hell on Earth of Morder, or the heavenly grace of the Elvin treetop tribes overwhelm the soul of the odyssey.

 The story continues in The Lord of the Rings: The Two Towers (2002) and concludes in The Lord of the Rings: Return of the King (2003), which swept the Academy Awards in a valedictory win for the entire series.
 Peter Jackson also release expanded versions of each film for home video.
-Netflix features the three-hour theatrical version.
+Hulu features the three-hour theatrical version of Fellowship as well as The Two Towers and Return of the King.

 Also on Blu-ray and DVD (in both the theatrical version and an exclusive, expanded version for home video) and on SVOD through Amazon Video (theatrical and expanded versions), iTunes, GooglePlay and/or other services.
 Availability may vary by service.